fkarg/fkarg.github.io/staged/longtermplans.md

 stored in roughly 500g fat.
 The biggest benefit: it's something that can be done every day, and it's not susceptible to short-term variance.
-Keeping this up for Half a year will make you weigh less about 13.5 kg - a third more than the year's goal.
+Keeping this up for Half a year will make you weigh less about 13.5 kg - a third more than the initial years' goal of 10 kg.

-Daily calorie deficit is a _Lead_ measure.
-They have much shorter intervals, such as days or weeks, and _lead_ to the goal - eventually.
+Daily calorie deficit is a _Lead_ measure. _Lead_ measures have much shorter intervals, such as days or weeks, and _lead_ to the goal - eventually.
 For these, consistency is key.
+Consistently hitting your _lead_ measures ensures that you hit your _lag_ measures as well.

 ### Tips for applying them
 A Lag measures can be singular as well: 'Finish writing the Goal Setting Workshop post' is a current Lag measure for a milestone of mine.
-It doesn't necessarily have to be clear _how_ lag measures are achieved, but should be somewhat clear when looking at lead measures.
+It does not necessarily have to be clear _how_ lag measures are achieved, but it should be clear how to hit the lead measures.

-Lead measures might change across milestones, the important part is that you have a Lead measure for each milestone.
+Lead measures might change across milestones, the important part is having a Lead measure for each milestone.

-It's absolutely okay for both Lead and Lag measures to be time-bound: One of my Lead measures is to read 30min in a focused manner each day.
+It is absolutely okay for both Lead and Lag measures to be time-bound: One of my Lead measures is to read 30min in a focused manner each day.
 Sometimes I read up to two hours, but 30min is the minimum.
-No average, no 'but I did double yesterday', 30min a day.
+No average, no 'but I did double yesterday', 30min a day, every day.
 This takes away the pressure to achieve a bit.
-Especially useful if it is hard to estimate workload - I just cannot estimate the time required for reading a chapter or even a single page, since both chapters and pages are sometimes more, and sometimes less dense with information.
-Making it time-bound increases predictability as well: you're done after 30min, continue tomorrow - though of course, there's nothing stopping you from continuing to work on your goal either, and doing so feels incredibly good.
+This is especially useful when it is hard to estimate workload - I just cannot estimate the time required for reading a chapter or even a single page, since both chapters and pages are sometimes more, and sometimes less dense with information.
+Making it time-bound increases predictability as well: you're done after 30min, continue tomorrow - though of course, there's nothing stopping you from doing more work either, and doing so feels incredibly good.

 ### Exercises
-You get bonus points for robust Lead measures - if it's hard for you to manipulate on them, or cheat your measures in any way.
+You get bonus points for robust Lead measures - if it's hard for you to manipulate them, or cheat the measures in any way.

 For some goals (or even just some milestones) it is hard up to impossible to find good Lead measures - because circumstances, conditions and targets change so fast.
-So I have something you can do in these situations:
+You could meta-measure in these situations:

 - Make one next action step towards the goal today, and make sure at least one is ready for tomorrow.

-Feel free to use it as your Lead measure for those goals and milestones, where other measures just didn't fit.
+I use similarly defined metrics for two of my goals.

 {: .box-note}
 Go through your goals and Milestones and note which already have a Lag measure.

 {: .box-note}
 Define Lead and Lag measures for each of your goals and milestones.
-If it seems impossible to find Lead measures, set a timer to 3min and attempt to find one during this time.
+If it seems impossible to find good Lead measures, set a timer to 3min and attempt to find one during this time.

 ## Identify Next Actions (10min)
 At every point along the way, it is extremely important to have specific _next actions_.
 Sometimes the only things getting you closer to your goal are _actions_.
-Execution will focus on that more, but here is the basic idea: If you are not aware of something you could do for your goal in a situation where you could do it, you won't do it.
+Execution will focus on that more, but here is the basic idea:
+When in a situation where you could easily make progress towards your goals, you will not do so if you are unaware of the possibility.

-A _next action_ is a clearly defined and described physical action that can be done immediately and will bring you closer to one of your goals or milestones.
-Sometimes _next actions_ are blocked, since you are waiting for a mail first - be aware of those blockers.
+A _next action_ is a clearly defined and described physical action that can be done immediately (if not blocked) and will bring you closer to one of your goals or milestones.
+Sometimes _next actions_ are blocked, since you are waiting for a mail first, or need someone else to help you - be aware of those blockers.

-If you want to build an awesome tree house, and you go to the hardware store already (getting color to paint a room), it can help to know if you need nails or not.
-If you noticed sometime after, you would need a lot more momentum to go to the hardware store again.
-Knowing these kinds of things at the right time saves a lot of energy and effort.
+If you want to build an awesome tree house, and you go to the hardware store (getting color to paint a room), it can help to know if you need nails or not.
+If you noticed a week later, you would need more energy and momentum to go to the hardware store again.
+Knowing things like that at the right time will save a lot of energy and effort.

 Everything requiring more than two next actions to get it done is a project.
-Goals and milestones are necessarily projects, but you might work on projects that are not part of your primary goals as well.
+Goals and milestones are necessarily projects, but you might be working on projects that are not part of your primary goals as well.
 Organizing a birthday party is unlikely part of your goals, but nonetheless something you might have committed to doing.

 {: .box-note}
 For each of your milestones, find three _next actions_ you could work on _right now_, each taking a few minutes at most.

-Do the first now.
+Do the first now (or later, but _today_)!
 Do the next tomorrow before 11am (or no later than 4h after waking up, whichever comes first), and the third the day after tomorrow before 11am.
-Ensure that you have new actions to work towards by then.
+Ensure that you have new next actions to work towards by then.

+Take a break before continuing with Execution.
+Skip to [conclusions](#conclusion) if you have an execution system like gtd already.

 ---